Kull-AG/kull-generic-backend/README.md

         },
         "Sample": {
             "GET": {
-                "View": "dbo.[use a view if you want]" //  (readonly, get only) }
+                "View": "dbo.[use a view if you want]" //  (currently readonly, get only) }
         },
         "SampleFunction": {
             "GET": {
-                "Function": "dbo.[use a table valued function if you want]" //  (readonly, get only) }
+                "Function": "dbo.[use a table valued function if you want]" //  (currently readonly, get only) }
         }
     }